-2. Help out around the house yourself as much as possible.
+Talk to them about why a clean house is important to you and see if they are open to the idea of decluttering and deep cleaning.
+If they are not interested, donโt push it.
+Help out around the house yourself as much as possible.
 Offer to do some of the cleaning yourself or hire a professional cleaner if your parents are unable or unwilling to do it themselves.

-3. Be patient and understanding.
+Be patient and understanding.
 Remember that change can be difficult for people, especially older adults who may be set in their ways.
-Try not to get angry or upset with them if they aren’t able to keep up with the cleaning as much as you’d like.
+Try not to get angry or upset with them if they arenโt able to keep up with the cleaning as much as youโd like.

 How to Get Your Parents to Clean Their House

-- Talk to your parents about how you’re feeling and explain that you would like for them to help keep the house clean
+- Talk to your parents about how youโre feeling and explain that you would like for them to help keep the house clean

 - Help them come up with a cleaning schedule that works for everyone and make sure to stick to it

-- If they’re struggling to keep up with the cleaning, offer to help out and pitch in whenever you can
+- If theyโre struggling to keep up with the cleaning, offer to help out and pitch in whenever you can

-- Be understanding and patient – remember that they’re doing their best and try not to nag or get frustrated with them
+- Be understanding and patient โ remember that theyโre doing their best and try not to nag or get frustrated with them

 5 Ways to Help Your Parents at Home

-If you’re looking for ways to help your parents at home, here are five great ideas: 1.
-Be their errand-runner.
-If your parents need help getting groceries or running other errands, offer to be their helper.
+If youโre looking for ways to help your parents at home, here are five great ideas:

-This can take a big load off of their plate and make things much easier for them.
-2. Help around the house.
-Offer to help with chores like laundry, dishes, vacuuming, and anything else that needs to be done.
+2. Help around the house: Offer to help with chores like laundry, dishes, vacuuming, and anything else that needs to be done.
+Taking on some of the household responsibilities can give your parents a much-needed break.

-Go out to lunch or dinner together, go for walks, watch movies, or just chat – letting them know that you’re there for them can mean the world.
-4. Be their caregiver when they’re not feeling well.
-If your parents are sick or injured and need someone to care for them, step up and offer your help.
+4. Be their caregiver when theyโre not feeling well: If your parents are sick or injured and need someone to care for them, step up and offer your help.
+This includes things like cooking meals, helping them get around the house, and providing emotional support.

-My Parents’ House is Filthy
+My Parentsโ House is Filthy

-If you’re like most people, you probably have fond memories of your childhood home.
+If youโre like most people, you probably have fond memories of your childhood home.
 Maybe it was the place where you took your first steps, said your first words, or had your first kiss.
 For me, my childhood home is a constant source of embarrassment.

-My parents’ house is filthy.
-It’s not just a little messy – it’s downright disgusting.
+My parentsโ house is filthy.
+Itโs not just a little messy โ itโs downright disgusting.
 There are piles of dirty laundry everywhere, dirty dishes in the sink, and food stains on the carpet.

-The bathroom is even worse – there’s mold in the shower and hair all over the toilet seat.
-It’s embarrassing to bring friends over to my parent’s house because I know they’re judging me for living in such a pigsty.
-And frankly, I can’t blame them – I would judge me too if I saw my house through their eyes.
+The bathroom is even worse โ thereโs mold in the shower and hair all over the toilet seat.
+Itโs embarrassing to bring friends over to my parentโs house because I know theyโre judging me for living in such a pigsty.
+And frankly, I canโt blame them โ I would judge me too if I saw my house through their eyes.

-But here’s the thing: my parents don’t see anything wrong with their house.
-In fact, they think it’s perfectly normal!
-I’ve tried reasoning with them, begging them to clean up their act (literally), but nothing seems to work.
+But hereโs the thing: my parents donโt see anything wrong with their house.
+In fact, they think itโs perfectly normal!
+Iโve tried reasoning with them, begging them to clean up their act (literally), but nothing seems to work.

-They just don’t see what the big deal is.
-As long as they’re comfortable living in filth, that’s all that matters to them.
-So if you ever find yourself in a similar situation, just remember: you’re not alone!
+They just donโt see what the big deal is.
+As long as theyโre comfortable living in filth, thatโs all that matters to them.
+So if you ever find yourself in a similar situation, just remember: youโre not alone!

 In What Ways Do You Help Your Parents at Home

 In what ways do you help your parents at home?
 This is a question that we often get asked by our readers.
-And, it’s a valid question!
+And, itโs a valid question!

 After all, many of us are juggling work, school, and family obligations.
 So, how do you find time to also help out your parents around the house?
 Here are some tips: